 resetfashionsystem

-The wind of Instachange
+The Wind of Instachange

+The discussion about resetting the fashion industry started during the pandemic, although the system was in bad health a long time before.
 And the reason why it came out is not that it made sense to shift the approach by reinventing a stale system but because companies lost large amounts of money.

+Indeed, money is the engine that drives the world.
+And apparently, finances are the only force capable of provoking any real shift.
 Many of those who operate in the system completely ignore the problems.
 Better avoid the risk of any further loss of capital.

 Fashion system and change